 There is no ideal code formatting.
 There is no ideal development process.
 Everything consists of conditions and circumstances of specific companies' and projects' realities.

 The general style guide for the language and the whole community is amazing and I like it.
-But don't be blind, if you really think they are universal, you can always do a bit better for yourself or your team, you'd better take this step.
+But don't be blind, if you really think they are universal, you can always do a bit better for yourself or your team, so you'd better take this step.

 The theme of styles becomes really exciting when you have to dig around a lot in someone else's code.